-Royal Canine Maltese Adult Dog Food
+Royal Canin Maltese Adult Dog Food

 This food was specifically designed to properly feed the Maltese breed exactly what they need.
 Royal Canin is a great brand simply for the fact that they design foods that are breed specific so that each dog will be provided with the right balance of nutrients.

 If you have a Maltese that is under 10 months of age then you should consider looking for the “Puppy” version of this dog food.
-If it is not available when purchasing a similar Royal Canin small breed puppy food will generally work fine for most dogs.
+If it is not available then purchasing a similar Royal Canin small breed puppy food will generally work fine for most dogs.

-Between the variety of flavors that Maltese just seem to love (even though many are finicky eaters) and the fact that this is a dry food designed just for this breed, it is hard to find a better food for your Maltese.
+Between the variety of flavors that Maltese just seem to love (even though many are finicky eaters) and the fact that this is a dry food designed just for this breed it is hard to find a better food for your Maltese.

 Cesar Cuisine Variety Pack